ResonantHbbHgg/bbggLimits/toyStudy/README.md

 After running the script, you will get a plot like this, which shows how the limits scale with the width of the Gaussian:
 ![Shape results](figs/fig_scale_with_sigma.png)

-Indeed, the scaling is as &Sqrt;&sigma;, nevertheless the ratio at 1.6 to 1.0 GeV sigmas are as follows:
+Indeed, the scaling of limits goes as &Sqrt;&sigma;, nevertheless the ratios at &sigma; = 1.6 to 1.0 GeV are as follows:

 | N_bkg | N_sig | Limit with &sigma;(sig) = 1 GeV | Limit with &sigma;(sig) = 1.6 GeV| L(1.6)-L(1.0))/L(1.0) | compare to &Sqrt;1.6/&Sqrt;1 - 1 |
 |-|-|-|-|-|-|